 The mutual relationship of one monetary unit to another was not always clear-cut as we know it today (1 dollar = 100 cents).
 Moreover, the coins contained silver or gold, whose market value changed independently of each other, and the value/price of each coin relative to others could reflect that.
 Their value was also affected over time by the changes in the silver and gold content of a given currency unit mandated by the kings.

 The Slovak names of the monetary units were mostly derived from German: toliar, zlatka/zlatý/zlatá (a Slovak word) or dukát, groš, grajciar, denár (½ grajciar), štvrťgrajciar or grešľa (fenig), and halier.

 The Kingdom's popular ½ Kreuzer coin was called denár.
 It was discontinued in 1780.
 The word fenig/Pfennig did not have much currency in Slovak, nor did the coin in the Kingdom.
 The corresponding minted coin was usually labeled and called a ¼ Kreuzer.

 In 1892 the monarchy’s currency was simplified to 1 Krone = 100 Heller.
 The equivalency was 1 Gulden = 2 Krone.
 The coins included: 1 Heller; 2 Heller; 10 Heller; 20 Heller; 1 Krone; 2 Krone; 5 Krone.

-The Slovaks called them koruna (plural: koruny, korún) and halier (plural: haliere, halierov), and it remained the name of Slovakia’s currency until its replacement by the euro (plural 2, 3, 4 eurá, 5+ eur) in 2009.
+The Slovaks called them koruna (plural: koruny, korún) and halier (plural: haliere, halierov), and it remained the name of Slovakia’s currency through the end of 2008, after which it was replaced by the euro (plural 2, 3, 4 eurá, 5+ eur).